Strategic Foresight and Execution: Insights for the Global Executive

 Author: Adrian Alvarez, Midas’ Managing Partner

 In high-stakes markets, assuming a passive competitor is a recipe for failure.
 This article explores how pharmaceutical leaders use simulations to stress-test global launch strategies and refine key messaging, ensuring the organization is prepared for rival counter-moves before a product hits the market.
-Link to the Article
+Access the publication on Business Wargaming in the Pharmaceutical Sector.

 Early Warning Systems: Proactive Risk Management for Superior Performance and Strategic Foresight (original language: Spanish)